• Skip to content

 These road users can travel through the East Bristol Liveable Neighbourhood bus gates:

-- Residents of the East Bristol Liveable Neighbourhood area whose vehicle has a disabled tax class, you'll need to apply online for this exemption.
+• Residents of the East Bristol Liveable Neighbourhood area whose vehicle has a disabled tax class, you'll need to apply below for this exemption.

-- Professional carers who work in homes of people who live within the East Bristol Liveable Neighbourhood area, you'll need to apply online for this exemption.
+• Professional carers who work in homes of people who live within the East Bristol Liveable Neighbourhood area, you'll need to apply below for this exemption.

-- Residents of the East Bristol Liveable Neighbourhood area who have a Blue Badge registered to their address can nominate one vehicle registered to the same address for an exemption, you'll need to apply online for this exemption.
+• Residents of the East Bristol Liveable Neighbourhood area who have a Blue Badge registered to their address can nominate one vehicle for an exemption, you'll need to apply below for this exemption.

-- Residents of the East Bristol Liveable Neighbourhood area who are on a low income, who meet the eligibility criteria and need to drive to work. you'll need to apply online for this exemption.
+• Residents of the East Bristol Liveable Neighbourhood area who are on a low income, who meet the eligibility criteria and need to drive to work. you'll need to apply below for this exemption.

 Exemption applications

-When the East Bristol Liveable Neighbourhood bus gates are operational they will be managed by cameras with Automatic Number Plate Recognition (ANPR).
+The East Bristol Liveable Neighbourhood bus gates will be managed by cameras with Automatic Number Plate Recognition (ANPR).

 If your exemption application is successful, your vehicle will be given a digital exemption.
 You won't need to display anything in the vehicle.